karlhulme/sengi/workspaces/sengi-client/readme.md

 Method Name | Description
 ---|---
-getDocumentById | Retrieve a single document using the documents id. saveNewDocument | Creates a new document using a DocType constructor. operateOnDocument | Invoke a DocType operation on a Doc.
+createDocument | Create a new document using a DocType constructor. deleteByDocumentId | Delete a document using it's id. getDocumentById | Retrieve a single document using the documents id. operateOnDocument | Invoke a DocType operation on a document. patchDocument | Apply a merge patch to a document. queryAllDocuments | Retrieve all the documents in a collection, specifying the fields to include in the result. queryDocumentsByFilter | Retrieve the documents in a collection that match a DocType filter, specifying the fields to include in the result. queryDocumentsByIds | Retrieve the documents in a collection with the given ids, specifying the fields to include in the result. upsertDocument | Insert a new document (without calling the DocType constructor) or replace an existing document in the collection.

+All of the above methods allow you to supply the following parameters:

+* **pathComponents** - An array of path components that will be added to the url used to initialise the Sengi-Client.
+* **roleNames** - An array of data service role names.
+If supplied these are the only role names that will be sent with the request.
+If omitted, the role names supplied with the Sengi-Client was constructed will be used.

 ## Development

+Written in Typescript.

 Tests are written using Jest with 100% coverage.